zense/IIITB-StudentKit/docs/faq.md

   around 20 days in December and summer vacations of roughly 3 months- May 2nd week till the end of July.

-  Although, Spandan (Annual intra sports fest) is held during the seven days holiday in March.
+  Although, Spandan (Annual intracollege sports fest) is held during the seven days holiday in March.

 12. **Are there any arrangements for Non-Vegetarian students in the mess?**

-  The mess serves boiled eggs for breakfast on specific days(Sunday and Wednesday) as the only Non-Vegetarian item on the menu.
+  The mess serves boiled eggs for breakfast on specific days(Sundays and Wednesdays) as the only Non-Vegetarian item on the menu.
 Although, there are many restaurants around the college (within 500m radius) which serve Non-Vegetarian food.